 Normal range of CEA is...

-There is thickening of mural and valvular endothelial surfaces of right-sided cardiac structures.
-This is thought to occur ...
+There is thickening of the mural and valvular endothelial surfaces of right-sided cardiac structures.
+This is thought to occ...

 Carcinoma of the cervix is a malignancy arising from the cervix and is considered the third most common gynaecologic malignancy (after endometrial and ovarian).